Hyathi/hyathi-fullstack-task/README.md

 - Develop the User Login functionality:
    - Backend: Create the appropriate endpoint for user authentication.
    - Frontend: Create the login form and handle the form submission.
-- Set up the basic framework for displaying pets:
+- Set up the basic framework for displaying Pokemon:
-   - Backend: Set up the endpoints and database schema for handling pet data.
+   - Backend: Set up the endpoints and database schema for handling Pokemon data.
-   - Frontend: Create a basic view for displaying all the pets.
+   - Frontend: Create a basic view for displaying all the Pokemon.

 ### Day 3

-- Refine the pet display view and add pet adoption feature:
+- Refine the Pokemon display view and add Pokemon adoption feature:
-   - Backend: Create the appropriate endpoint and schema modifications to handle pet adoption.
+   - Backend: Create the appropriate endpoint and schema modifications to handle Pokemon adoption.
-   - Frontend: Add a button or link to each pet to allow users to adopt them.
+   - Frontend: Add a button or link to each Pokemon to allow users to adopt them.

 ### Day 4

-- Implement the functionality for a user to feed their pets and to update the health status:
+- Implement the functionality for a user to feed their Pokemon and to update the health status:
    - Backend: Create the appropriate endpoint.
-   - Frontend: Add a feed button to each pet that the user has adopted.
+   - Frontend: Add a feed button to each Pokemon that the user has adopted.

 ### Day 5

-- Implement a job (using something like node-cron) that decreases the health status of each pet that hasn't been fed in the last 24 hours.
+- Implement a job (using something like node-cron) that decreases the health status of each Pokemon that hasn't been fed in the last 24 hours.
 - Document all the endpoints using Postman and provide a collection of requests.
 - After the task is completed please add iamuddeshya in your repo as a collaborator and email ua@hyathi.com to acknowledge you completed the task attaching the repo link in the email.